Electrical Appliances and Technology

 Extension cords and Multiple Plugs

-An extension cord must be UL approved, 16 gauges and not exceed an unspliced length of six feet with a polarized plug and a single outlet; it may not be placed under floor coverings or furnishings and may not be secured by penetrating the insulation.
+An extension cord must be UL approved, 16 gauge and not exceed an unspliced length of six feet with a polarized plug and a single outlet; it may not be placed under floor coverings or furnishings and may not be secured by penetrating the insulation.

 Items that are flammable, such as fuel and propane gas, may not be stored on the premises, in resident's room or apartment, or any storage area.